jonocarroll/TriangulArt.jl/README.md

 The triangle to which each pixel belongs is calculated, then the average colour of each triangle is determined.
 The triangles are then drawn and filled with the respective average colour.

+The source for the python version is [forked here](https://github.com/jonocarroll/images-to-triangles) where I have made minor tweaks to bring it back up to date with current package versions.

 ## Limitations / Known Issues